gearglow/ReptiliaWithATwist/The List.md

-After Potions, the triad met with Robbie in Elysia's trunk.
+After Potions (wherein, over legilimency, Elysia asked Snape what bits of the basilisk he wanted before it was sold off), the triad met with Robbie in Elysia's trunk.
 He'd already set up a gate in place of the door to the training room.
 They all trooped through it, and came out of what had once been a hall closet in the Kiln's farmhouse.

 "Really, bro?"
 Elysia said.
 "Coming out of the closet?"